kaya7oast/FSDP/README.md

 # FSDP
-DesigningandImplementing Human-Centric Interfaces for  Custom Agent ManagementSystems
+Designing and Implementing Human-Centric Interfaces for  Custom Agent ManagementSystems